The House of the Dead 2 & 3 Return

-The House of the Dead 2 & 3 Return is a compilation of The House of the Dead 2 (1998) and The House of the Dead III (2002), released for the Wii in 2008.
-The game features the original arcade versions of both games, along with bonus content.
+The House of the Dead 2 & 3 Return is a compilation of the rail shooter games The House of the Dead 2 and The House of the Dead III, released for the Wii in 2008.
+The game utilizes the 1999 Dreamcast port for 2 and the 2003 Xbox port for III, and thus features both of the original games, along with the respective bonus content for each.
 It is compatible with the Wii Zapper peripheral.

 Gameplay

-Aside from the arcade mode, The House of the Dead 2 also features “original mode” based on the home ports of the game.
-In this mode, player’s can select up to two items from their inventory before starting the game (which include a variety of new weapons, health and continues).
-These items are collected throughout the game, given by rescued civilians or found hidden, which are then stored in the player’s inventory for future games.
-It also includes a boss mode in which any boss from the game can be battled.
+Aside from the arcade mode, The House of the Dead 2 also features “original mode” which has unique features.
+At the beginning, players can select up to two upgraded items from their inventory before starting the game (which include a variety of new weapons, extra health and continues).
+These items are found throughout the game, gifted by rescued civilians or found hidden in breakable items such as crates.
+Once collected they are then stored in the player's inventory for future play throughs.
+It also includes a boss mode in which any defeated boss from the game can be battled individually.
 The House of the Dead 2 also has a training mode, a set of minigames designed to increase the player’s speed and accuracy.

-The House of the Dead 3 features a bonus mode called time attack, in which health is replaced with time, encouraging the player to shoot faster and avoid damage as much as possible.
-The House of the Dead 3 also includes a new unlockable 'extreme' game mode, with tougher enemies and reduces the blast radius of the shotgun, although the weapon can now be used as a melee attack against nearby enemies.
-The melee attack requires the player to reload after each use.
+The House of the Dead III features a bonus mode called time attack, in which health is replaced with time, encouraging the player to shoot faster and avoid damage as much as possible.
+The House of the Dead 3 also includes another unlock-able, 'extreme' game mode, with even tougher enemies and reduces the blast radius of the shotgun, although the weapon can now be used as an effective melee attack against enemies standing close by.
+The melee comes at the cost of the player needing to reload after using it.